 3) Get your order in the mail, sit down before you open it... this fiber might knock you off your feet.

 Orders usually ship around week after being placed.
 If you're lucky, it will ship in 3 days, if I'm booked it could be around 7 days.
 As much as possible I work through a "first order in, first order" out rhythm.
 If its outside of that window, its an anomaly and im working hard to get your yarn I the mail as soon as possible.

 What kind of dyes do you use?

 At Baby Cat Yarns I dye exclusively with Acid Dyes on Protein Fibers.
 That means wool, silk, alpaca, mohair, and nylon for the most part, unless I stumble across something else fun.
 I mordant with kitchen grade citric acid and wash with scent-free soap.
-All materials that I personally find to be gentle and low impact.
+All materials used are ones that I personally find to be gentle and low impact.

 I guarantee light-fastness and wash-fastness when laundered appropriately.

 I handwash gently, press water out, and dry flat.